totallost/myInfo/index.md

 ## Welcome to my page

 Hi, My name is Anton.
-I'm a code enthusiast.
 I'm interested in Web technologies and Microsoft technologies.

-I have been worknig with C#, ASP.NET, .NET CORE, HTML, Javascript and Angular
+I have been worknig with C#, ASP.NET, .NET CORE, Wpf, Xamarin, HTML, Javascript and Angular also, I have played a bit with GoLang

 ## List of projects